brefphp/bref/docs/README.md

     APIs run on AWS Lambda without problems.
 Performances are now similar to what you could expect on traditional VPS.

-- **API with MySQL/PostgreSQL**

-    MySQL, PostgreSQL or Aurora imply using [AWS RDS](https://aws.amazon.com/rds/), which means using a VPC.
-Read the [full "Databases" documentation](/docs/environment/database.md) to learn more.

 - **Website**

     Websites can run on AWS Lambda.
 Assets can be served via AWS S3.
 That requires a bit of setup but this is documented in the ["Websites" documentation](/docs/websites.md).
 Performances are as good as any server.

-- **Website with MySQL/PostgreSQL**

-    Performances are as good as any server.

 - **Legacy application**

     Migrating a legacy PHP application to Bref and Lambda can be a challenge.
-One could expect to rewrite a good amount of code to make the application fit for Lambda.
-For example file uploads and sessions often need to be adapted to work with the read-only filesystem.
+One could expect to rewrite some parts of the code to make the application fit for Lambda.
+For example, file uploads and sessions often need to be adapted to work with the read-only filesystem.
 Cron tasks, scripts or asynchronous jobs must be made compatible with Lambda and possibly SQS.
-Finally there are no case studies or online examples of such a thing being done before (to the extent of our knowledge).
+Finally there are no case studies or online examples to help you along the way.

     Not impossible, but definitely not the easiest place to start.
 As a first step, you can follow the guidelines of [The Twelve-Factor App](https://12factor.net).